raspberrypi/documentation/remote-access/ssh/README.md

 You can access the command line of a Raspberry Pi remotely from another computer or device on the same network using SSH.

-The Raspberry Pi will act as a remote device, to which you can connect using a client on another machine.
+The Raspberry Pi will act as a remote device: you can connect to it using a client on another machine.

 You only have access to the command line, not the full desktop environment.
 For a full remote desktop, see [VNC](../vnc/README.md).